Duke And Duchess Of Sussex: Harry And Meghan's New Titles

 Follow CBSPHILLY Facebook Twitter

-LONDON (CNN) – She may be marrying a prince today, but that doesn’t make Meghan Markle a princess — Queen Elizabeth II has conferred the titles of Duke and Duchess of Sussex on Prince Harry and Meghan ahead of their wedding Saturday.
+LONDON (CNN) – She may be married to a prince, but that doesn’t make Meghan Markle a princess — Queen Elizabeth II has conferred the titles of Duke and Duchess of Sussex on Prince Harry and Meghan.

-Harry’s titles will be His Royal Highness The Duke of Sussex, Earl of Dumbarton and Baron Kilkeel.
-Once married, Meghan will be known as Her Royal Highness The Duchess of Sussex.
+Harry’s titles are now His Royal Highness The Duke of Sussex, Earl of Dumbarton and Baron Kilkeel.
+Meghan will now be known as Her Royal Highness The Duchess of Sussex.
 She will be the first person to hold that title.

 Meghan Markle’s Ring Made Of Welsh Gold Given By The Queen